MaxFalkenberg/COP26_2021/index.md

 <p class="text-center">
 The COP retweet network.
 Change network size using buttons on the left, and switch between COP26 data and live COP27 data.<br/>
-Can you find the climate sceptic minority during COP26?
+Can you find the climate minority during COP26?
 Do they reappear during COP27?
 Click on a node to see their Twitter feed.
 </p>
 <p class="text-center">
 <a href="/visualisations">EXPLORE OTHER VISUALISATIONS</a>